Spate · Limestone · Asturias/Cantabria, Spain

 About this water

 The Deva is a dramatic limestone river cutting through the Picos de Europa from mountain to sea.
 The key salmon reality is that the lower river around Panes, where the Deva and Cares meet and fish effectively as the lower Cares–Deva system, is the section where salmon are most plausible.
 Above that, much of the wider basin also offers classic mixed salmonid water with trout and sea trout always relevant.
 The limestone geology ensures exceptional water clarity and rapid spate response.
 Visiting anglers should think of the Deva not as a top-tier standalone salmon river everywhere, but as a mixed-opportunity system whose strongest salmon logic sits in the lower joined river near Panes and downstream.
+Atlantic salmon stocks are under serious conservation pressure, and the 2026 cupo is tightly limited — one salmon per angler per year may be killed; any further fish must be released.

 Under the surface